Harvard Fatigue Laboratory: Research

 Some of the laboratory's work centred around the development of biochemical methods to study the blood of exercising individuals.
-They carried out experiments on Olympian marathon runner Clarence De Mar from 1927–1932 and discovered that an individual could achieve a physiological steady state, whereby the blood was at chemical equilibrium even during strenuous exercise.
+They carried out experiments on Olympian marathon runner Clarence De Mar from 1927 to 1932 and discovered that an individual could achieve a physiological steady state, whereby the blood was at chemical equilibrium even during strenuous exercise.
 This was taken as physiological evidence that fatigue was more psychological than physiological.
 It was later theorised by a scientist outside the laboratory, Walter Bradford Cannon, that the tendency of the human body was to move towards a steady-state – homeostasis – and fatigue research grew in its complexity.

 The laboratory's contribution to scientific literature extended further than just publications that originated from its field work.
 Funding bodies of the Harvard Fatigue Laboratory, like the Committee for Industrial Physiology, provided financial support for a diverse research of human biology.
 The most notable of which is the study of the “Hawthorne effect” by George Elton Mayo, where subjects alter their behaviour as a response to being observed – a study that is noted as having the potential to have never been achieved if not for the funding and support of the CIP and the Harvard Fatigue Laboratory.

 The Fatigue Laboratory's commitment to standards and norms set by institutions of similar prestige was important in its relevance to scientific literature at the time.
 The lab placed an emphasis on proper calibration of instruments, protocol and standardisation of systemic management duties to set a foundation to all scientific work.
 This validated the lab's work to prestigious institutions and helped set its scientific relevance to contemporary exercise physiology.